nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="c-additional-attribute"></a> Find collections by additional attribute

-Find an attribute attribute with name "PERCENTAGE" only
+Find an additional attribute with name "PERCENTAGE" only

     curl "%CMR-ENDPOINT%/collections?attribute\[\]=PERCENTAGE"

-Find an attribute attribute with name "PERCENTAGE" of type float with value 25.5
+Find an additional attribute with name "PERCENTAGE" of type float with value 25.5

     curl "%CMR-ENDPOINT%/collections?attribute\[\]=float,PERCENTAGE,25.5"

-Find an attribute attribute with name "PERCENTAGE" of type float in range 25.5 - 30.
+Find an additional attribute with name "PERCENTAGE" of type float in range 25.5 - 30.

     curl "%CMR-ENDPOINT%/collections?attribute\[\]=float,PERCENTAGE,25.5,30"

-Find an attribute attribute with name "PERCENTAGE" of type float with min value 25.5.
+Find an additional attribute with name "PERCENTAGE" of type float with min value 25.5.

     curl "%CMR-ENDPOINT%/collections?attribute\[\]=float,PERCENTAGE,25.5,"

-Find an attribute attribute with name "PERCENTAGE" of type float with max value 30.
+Find an additional attribute with name "PERCENTAGE" of type float with max value 30.

     curl "%CMR-ENDPOINT%/collections?attribute\[\]=float,PERCENTAGE,,30"